turingschool-examples/keevah/README.md

 This project includes a rake task to load a pre-seeded DB dump with all the data you will need.
 It is currently stored on Turing's dropbox.
-To download it, run use this rake task:
+To download and import it, use this rake task:

 ```